idiap/bob/doc/IrisExample.rst

   >>> sum(true_accepts)
   49

-You can also plot an R.O.C. curve as explained at :doc:`TutorialsPerformance`.
+You can also plot an ROC curve as explained at :doc:`TutorialsPerformance`.
 Here is the full code that will lead you to the following plot:

 .. plot:: plot/iris_lda_roc.py